JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 The new penalty formula will be valid while the condition `W_0 < W_T` holds.
 For `W_T <= W_0`, the original penalty calculation will be used.
 The point where `W_T = W_0` will give the same penalty, regardless of which expression is used because `k_1 = 0` for that case.

-Case where W < W_T requires special attention as the penalty would reach 0 at some 0 < W < W_T.
+Case where `W < W_T` requires special attention as the penalty would reach 0 at some `0 < W < W_T`.
 To address this, we can simply lock the scaling factor as below:

 `P_n_1 = (k_1 * (W_T - 2) + 1) * (W - 1) ^ 2 * R` for `W < W_T and W_0 < W_T`.

 To summarize, we have:

 `P_n_1 = (k_1 * (W_T - 2) + 1) * (W - 1) ^ 2 * R` for `W < W_T and W_0 < W_T`,

 `P_n_1 = (k_1 * (W - 2) + 1) * (W - 1) ^ 2 * R` for `W_T <= W and W_0 < W_T`, and

 `P_n_1 = P_c` for `W_T <= W_0`.

 Below we can see direct comparison of the current and proposed penalty formula.